International Covenant on Economic, Social and Cultural Rights (ICESCR)

 3. Stakeholders respond to list of issues

-- Other stakeholders who want to respond to the List of Issues should plan to submit their reports by March 2024 at the earliest.
+- Stakeholders who want to respond to the List of Issues should submit their reports by 13 January 2025

 4. UN examines the government